nolialsea/botcoin/README.md

 ### Show delta
 Command : `show delta` or `delta`
-Shows the time since that last mining.
-Use this to be sure you won't break your pickaxe
+Shows the time since the last mining.
+Use this to be sure you won't break your pickaxe.
+You can't do much if that's the case for now anyway.

 ## Planned features